Juan de Serras

 Juan de Serras was one of the first Jamaican Maroon chiefs in the seventeenth century.
 His community was based primarily around Los Vermajales, and as a result the English called his group of Maroons the Karmahaly Maroons.
-It is likely that his Maroons are descended from escaped African slaves and Taino men and women.
+It is likely that his Maroons are descended from escaped slaves Taino men and women.

 Fighting for the Spanish

 When the English captured Jamaica from the Spanish in 1655 Invasion of Jamaica, the latter freed their slaves, who then escaped into the forested mountains of the interior, and established independent communities of Free black people in Jamaica.
 These groups fought on the side of the Spanish in their attempts to recapture Jamaica from the English.
 When one group, led by Juan de Bolas, switched sides and joined the English, the Spanish gave up on their attempts to recapture the island.

 In contrast to de Bolas, de Serras and his men stayed loyal to the Spanish, and refused to come to terms with the English.
 Based in the mountains of central Jamaica, de Serras and his Maroon warriors mounted a number of attacks on English settlements, burning plantations and houses, as well as killing English soldiers and settlers.
 The English used de Bolas and his men to attack de Serras and his Maroon community.
 In 1664, Maroons belonging to de Serras ambushed and killed de Bolas.
 Eventually, the black militia belonging to de Bolas faded from historical records, while the Maroons of de Serras continued to trouble the English.